Directly Observing the Galaxies Likely Responsible for Reionization

 For our fiducial luminosity functions, we use the median magnification for each galaxy in the sample.
 Here, we consider the systematic uncertainty due to the lens modelling by using each available lens model individually and looking at the full range of results of the best-fitting Schechter parameters.

-We use lens models produced both before and after the Frontier Fields data were acquired, and the resulting luminosity functions for each redshift bin are shown in Figure \ref{fig:lfprepost}.
+We use lens models produced both before and after the Frontier Fields data were acquired.
+The specific versions of each team's model used are listed in Tables \ref{tab:modelfits_z6} -- \ref{tab:modelfits_z8}, and the resulting luminosity functions for each redshift bin are shown in Figure \ref{fig:lfprepost}.
 There is scatter between the luminosity functions produced with different lens models as they each result in different magnification estimates for the sample galaxies.
 However, they all show a steeply rising faint-end slope.

 We carry out the full MCMC Schechter parameter fit to each lens model individually in the same manner as for the fiducial results, and the resulting best-fitting parameters are listed in Tables \ref{tab:modelfits_z6} -- \ref{tab:modelfits_z8}.